-- 90-264 VAC utility power (L-N or L-L Single Phase) Floating - 90-264 VAC inverter output, Single Phase
+- 90-135 VAC utility power (L-N Single Phase) Floating - 90-135 VAC inverter output, Single Phase

 Note: This input can be used to monitor a second utility or generator source providing it's a Line to Neutral source with grounded Neutral which must be connected to "INV IN (GND)" Terminal # 4 WARNING!
 Inverter GND terminal 4 is common to all SPM grounds and returns.